Ankle Soccer Injuries – Complete Guide (2025)

 4. Anterior Ankle Impingement

-Description: This injury involves the pinching of tissues at the front of the ankle, often due to repetitive upward motion of the foot.
+This injury involves the pinching of tissues at the front of the ankle, often due to repetitive upward motion of the foot.

 Common Causes: